-On the bit of Kingsland Road mostly reserved for Vietnamese restaurants, a great new addition to Shoreditch’s apparel offering has just cropped up.
-Founder Phil Stace is also the brains behind streetwear and contemporary clothing online retailer urbanexcess.com.
-In many ways, this store is a shop window for the website, with the same labels and design aesthetic.
-That’s no bad thing, however, and Article is already a buzzing and popular shop thanks to its mix of new and exclusive labels catering for a range of budgets.
-It’s not hard to see how the place is pulling in local advertisers and graphic designers.
-The range of special edition Pointer sneakers, cycle-friendly Sandqvist Swedish backpacks (£99-£150) and cheap skinny jeans from Dr. Denim is the perfect fit for the demographic, while streetier t-shirts from Obey and Puma collaboration trainers keep the kids dancing through the door.
+On the bit of Kingsland Road mostly reserved for Vietnamese restaurants, a great addition to Shoreditch’s apparel offering nestles stylishly.
+Founder Phil Stace is also the brains behind streetwear and contemporary clothing online retailer Urbanexcess.com and in many ways, this store is a shop window for the website, with the same labels and design aesthetic.
+That’s no bad thing, however, and Article is a buzzing and popular shop thanks to its mix of new and exclusive labels catering for a range of budgets.
+It’s not hard to see why the place is pulling in local advertisers and graphic designers.
+The range of special edition Pointer sneakers, cycle-friendly Sandqvist Swedish backpacks (£112-£156) and cheap chinos from Dr Denim is the perfect fit for the demographic, while streetier Obey t-shirts and Puma collaboration trainers keep the kids dancing through the door.
 It doesn’t hurt that the massive shop window leaves the store brightly lit, and the neatly merchandised product on clear display to the passing footfall.
-Products will be constantly re-stocked and updated, with some Saucony re-issue trainers due in the next drop.

 96 Kingsland Rd